Advay-S/Humm2Guitar/Desktop/SSS/README.md

 # Humming to Guitar Converter 🎸

-Convert your humming into guitar music using AI!
+Convert your humming into guitar music!

 ## Features
 - Records 10 seconds of audio